tasxatzial/c-string/README.md

 ```

 In both cases there should be no output if the results of the library functions match the results of the functions declared in string.h

+## Profiling

+'mystring_ptrs_demo' and 'mystring_ars_demo' have been tested for memory leaks with [AddressSanitizer](https://github.com/google/sanitizers/wiki/AddressSanitizer).